 During the roasting process, you slowly start to recognize a familiar aroma.
 Though everything we learned was done on a small, intimate scale compared to the bigger processes done for large production.

-From picking, drying, roasting, and tasting the coffee, you really get an idea of how intensive coffee farming can be.
+From picking, drying, roasting, and tasting the coffee, you really get an idea of how intensive coffee farming can be – it is all part of visiting a coffee farm.
 You learn about each step of the process in hands on way that gives you a new found appreciation every time you drink a cup.
 But the coolest part is actually walking the coffee farm.
 As you make your way through the coffee trees, up steep walkways, and weave between bananas and coffee, the hard work that goes into something we take for granted really hits you.

 Specialty coffee is very artisanal and hand made in a world that is growing to be more efficient and faster.
 Speaking with Juan Carlos, he told us how this season there was a shortage of coffee pickers, something he has never experienced before.
 As coffee lovers a trip to a coffee farm was a must!
 But it is truly something everyone should do.
 It can be a science learning experience for kids and a pretty cool experience for adults too.